 Request a hearing

 Once the waiting period has passed, the court will schedule an initial hearing.
 If you and your spouse have agreed to all the outstanding issues in your case, you can submit your final documents to the court to obtain the divorce right away.
 The final documents are different from the paperwork you filed at the beginning of the case.
 Couples who wish to finalize their marriage at this initial hearing must submit the following documents:

-As the name indicates, an uncontested divorce is just that—uncontested.
-You and your spouse must agree on all issues before the court will sign off on your documents.
+An uncontested divorce is one where both spouses agree on all issues.
 In an uncontested case, the court does not address issues such as property division and spousal support.
 Rather, you must agree to how you wish to handle these issues in a divorce settlement agreement.
 Because the separation agreement is a binding, enforceable contract, neither spouse can ask the court to modify it down the road unless you explicitly state in the contract that you can change it later.

-Although divorce is generally not something most people enjoy, it does not have to be a traumatic event.
-If the spouses can agree on the issues in their case, they can obtain a divorce in a little over a month.
+In North Carolina, when spouses agree on the issues in their case they can obtain a divorce in a little over a month.